microsoft/verona/src/mlir/lowering.md

 ## Basic Blocks

-So far, there is only two constructs that create new basic blocks: conditionals and loops.
-Both will end with a tail block that will be the main block of the subsequent operations.
+So far, there is only three constructs that create new basic blocks: matches, conditionals and loops.
+Each will end with a tail block that will be the main block of the subsequent operations.

 Basic block arguments will have already been constructed by the `1IR`, so we just need to lower them in the same fashion.